 Zhang, Shujuan (PhD in Environmental Science, China) 2 months at the Institute of Biology, Freie Universität Berlin.

-Baños Díaz, Heyker Lellani (PhD in Agriculture Science, Cuba) 3 months at the Julius Kühn-Institut, Federal Research Centre for Cultivated Plants, Quedlinburg.
+Baños Díaz, Heyker Lellani (PhD in Agriculture Science, Cuba) 3 months at the Institute for Plant Protection in Fruit Crops and Viticulture (Chemical Ecology/ Phytopathology Lab) at the Julius Kühn-Institut, Federal Research Centre for Cultivated Plants, Dossenheim.

 Belfon, Renaldo (MPhil in Soil Science, Trinidad and Tobago) 3 months at the University of Tübingen, Department of Geoecology/ Geography.